Blue Yonder: 2020-present

 Following its acquisition of German artificial intelligence firm Blue Yonder GmbH in 2018, on February 11, 2020, JDA announced that it was renaming itself to Blue Yonder, Inc.

 On July 23, 2020, Blue Yonder announced the acquisition of Yantriks, a SaaS provider of commerce and fulfillment micro-services.

 On April 21, 2021, Panasonic announced that it had agreed to acquire Blue Yonder from Blackstone and New Mountain Capital for $7.1 billion.
 Panasonic had taken a 20% minority stake in Blue Yonder in 2020.
 The acquisition was closed on September 17, 2021.
 The company operates under the umbrella of the Panasonic Connect group.

 In February 2022, Girish Rishi stepped down as CEO.
 In July 2022, Duncan Angove, a former executive at Infor and Oracle, was announced as the new CEO.

-In 2023, Blue Yonder acquired Doddle Parcels, a UK-based first- and last-mile logistics provider.
-On February 7, 2024, Blue Yonder acquired flexis AG, a Germany-based manufacturing and supply chain technology provider.
-On August 1, 2024, Blue Yonder acquired Dallas-headquartered digital supply chain network company One Network Enterprises for $839 million.
+In 2023, Blue Yonder acquired Doddle Parcels, a UK-based logistics company.
+On February 7, 2024, Blue Yonder acquired flexis AG, a Germany-based manufacturing and supply chain technology company.
+On August 1, 2024, Blue Yonder acquired American digital supply chain network company One Network Enterprises for $839 million.

-In August 2024, Blue Yonder announced it was building an AI Innovation Studio in Dallas, where AI agent workshops are held with customers.

 In November 2024, Blue Yonder announced that it had experienced a ransomware attack.
 The Termite group took credit for the cyberattack.
 The cybercriminals claimed to have stolen 680 GB of data from the company.
 On December 12, 2024, Blue Yonder said that it had restored normal operations for the majority of its impacted customers.

-In May 2025, the company announced it had acquired Pledge Earth Technologies, a British firm that provides accredited carbon emissions measuring and reporting.
+In May 2025, the company announced it had acquired Pledge Earth Technologies, a British firm that offers carbon emissions measuring and reporting.
 In June 2025, through its subsidiary Doddle, Blue Yonder acquired Inmar Post-Purchase Solutions, renaming it Blue Yonder Reverse Retail Operations.
-The company supports FedEx Easy Returns, which launched in March 2025 and allows customers to make box-free, label-free returns on items.
-In August 2025, the company acquired Optoro, a reverse logistics technology company, to help retailers process returns.
+The company supports FedEx Easy Returns, which launched in March 2025.
+That same year, Blue Yonder also acquired logistics technology company, Optoro Inc.

+In 2026, Kelley Lear was appointed as the corporate vice president and general manager of global alliances.

 The company holds an annual three-day supply chain user conference called ICON, held in a different city each year.
-Past keynote speakers include former NFL quarterback Drew Brees, economist Marci Rossell, and investor Daymond John of Shark Tank.